-Laryngeal and hypopharyngeal cancers are often grouped together with other cancers of the mouth and throat into a group known as head and neck cancers.
+Laryngeal and hypopharyngeal cancers (cancers that start in the lowest point of the throat) are often grouped together with other cancers of the mouth and throat into a group known as head and neck cancers.
 These cancers have many of the same risk factors, many of which are included below.

 Tobacco use is the most important risk factor for head and neck cancers.
 The risk of developing cancer in these areas is much higher in smokers than in nonsmokers.
 These cancers are rare in people who have never smoked.
 Most people with these cancers have a history of smoking or other tobacco exposure.
 The more you smoke, the greater the risk.
 Smoke from cigarettes, pipes, and cigars all increase the chance of getting these cancers.
 Chewing tobacco also increases the risk of mouth (oral cavity) cancer.

 The human papilloma virus (HPV) is a group of over 100 related viruses.
 They are called papilloma viruses because some of them cause a type of growth called a papilloma, which is more commonly known as a wart.
 Some types of HPV can cause cancers of the cervix, vagina, anus, vulva, or penis.
 HPV also seems to be a factor in some cases of throat cancer, such as cancer of the tonsils and cancers of the hypopharynx.
-It does not seem to be a factor in laryngeal cancer.
+HPV infection is very rarely a factor in laryngeal cancer.

-People with certain syndromes caused by inherited defects in certain genes have a very high risk of throat cancer, including cancer of the hypopharynx.
+People with certain syndromes (such as Fanconi Anemia and Dyskeratosis Congenita) caused by inherited defects in certain genes have a very high risk of throat cancer, including cancer of the hypopharynx.

-Long and intense exposures to wood dust, paint fumes, and certain chemicals used in the metalworking, petroleum, plastics, and textile industries can also increase the risk of head and neck cancers.
+Long and intense exposures to wood dust, paint fumes, and certain chemicals used in the metalworking, petroleum, plastics, and textile industries can also increase the risk of laryngeal and hypopharyngeal cancers.